tbradbury/learning-site/md-posts/ecs-basics.md

 Amazon ECR - Elastic Container Registry - is a fully managed container registry that makes it easy to store, manage, share, and deploy your container images and artifacts anywhere.

-Going to take Docker image create in [Build Docker Image](/posts/build-docker-image) then in **circleci** going to deploy to Amazon Elastic Container Service (ECS) from Amazon Elastic Container Registry (ECR).
+We are going to take the Docker image create in [Build Docker Image](/posts/build-docker-image) and update our **circleci** config to deploy it to Amazon Elastic Container Service (ECS) via Amazon Elastic Container Registry (ECR).
 Hopefully!!!!

 **1) Configure CircleCI environment variables**

-Going to need a number of env vars to assess AWS services from inside **circleci**
+Going to need a number of env vars to access AWS services from inside **circleci**

 - **AWS_ACCESS_KEY_ID** - Security credentials for AWS.

 - **AWS_SECRET_ACCESS_KEY** - Security credentials for AWS.

-- **AWS_DEFAULT_REGION** - default region we will create recourse in.
+- **AWS_DEFAULT_REGION** - default region we will create resources in.

 - **AWS_ACCOUNT_ID** - Required for deployment.

 - **AWS_ECR_ACCOUNT_URL** - Amazon ECR account URL that maps to an AWS account, e.g. {AWS_ACCOUNT_ID}.dkr.ecr.{AWS_DEFAULT_REGION}.amazonaws.com

-Will create a **circleci** context so these can be used in multiple projects if need, call it **aws-context**
+Will create a **circleci** context so these can be used in multiple projects if needed, call it **aws-context**

-In **AWS Console** go to **IAM** create new user for now give them programmatic access to ECS and ECR and download the credential file.
+In **AWS Console** go to **IAM** and create a new user, for now give them programmatic access to ECS and ECR and download the credential file.

 Create a ECR repo in AWS console - {AWS_ACCOUNT_ID}.dkr.ecr.{AWS_DEFAULT_REGION}.amazonaws.com/tutorial-site-registry

 We can now build and push our Docker image to AWS ECR if you need to learn how to create docker images take a look at [Build Docker Image](/posts/build-docker-image) tutorial.
 In the created repo click on the View push commands button and follow the instructions to get your image up to the repos.

-Going to use the **circleci** [ecr orb](https://circleci.com/developer/orbs/orb/circleci/aws-ecr) to our `config.yml` file
+Going to use the **circleci** [ecr orb](https://circleci.com/developer/orbs/orb/circleci/aws-ecr) in our `config.yml` file

 Add just under the `version: 2.1` line: